The UPLiFT Lab is a diverse team of researchers interested in suicide behaviors, trauma-related psychopathology, and emotion regulation.

 Miranda Schaffer, B.A. - Eastern Michigan University, Department of Psychology, Clinical Psychology Graduate Student

-Verenice Torres, B.S. - University of Hartford, Department of Psychology Clinical Psychology Doctoral Student
+Verenice Torres, B.S. - University of Hartford, Department of Psychology, Clinical Psychology Graduate Student

-Xiaoyuan Li, B.S. - University College of London, Developmental Neuroscience and Psychopathology Master of Research Student
+Xiaoyuan Li, M.Res. - University College of London, Developmental Neuroscience and Psychopathology Master of Research Former Student

 Muskan M.A. - The New School for Social Research, Department of Clinical Psychology - Substance Abuse Track, Research Assistant